Observer status

 Observer status is a privilege granted by some organizations to non-members to give them an ability to participate in the organization's activities.
-Observer status is often granted by intergovernmental organizations (IGO) to non-member parties and international nongovernmental organizations (INGO) that have an interest in the IGO's activities.
+Observer status is often granted by intergovernmental organizations (IGO) to non-member states and international nongovernmental organizations (INGO) that have an interest in the IGO's activities.
 Observers generally have a limited ability to participate in the IGO, lacking the ability to vote or propose resolutions.

 United Nations

 United Nations General Assembly

 The United Nations General Assembly may grant entities observer status.
 The United Nations welcomes many international agencies, entities, and two non-member states as observers, State of Palestine and Holy See.
 Observers have the right to speak at United Nations General Assembly meetings, but not to vote on resolutions.

 Non-member observer states are free to submit a petition to join as a full member at their discretion.
 At present, the State of Palestine and the Holy See are the observer states at the United Nations, Also, Holy See includes both state as Vatican City and sovereign entity.
 Switzerland also maintained such status until it became a member state in 2002.
 Among others, the Sovereign Military Order of Malta and the European Union also have observer status; they are not states under international law, but they are sovereign entities.

 Observer status is granted by a United Nations General Assembly resolution at some point in time.
 Other international organizations (including other UN agencies) may also grant observer status.